 Over the last 10 years, Alex Center has experienced firsthand how the sheer size of a corporation like Coke impacts the design process — something he is able to contrast with his days at vitaminwater before its acquisition by the beverage giant.

 So often we charge ahead in our careers with a single-minded focus on our pursuits.
-In this new series, we slow down and ask designers to reflect on their relationship to the craft and explore what it means to them.
+In this new series, we slow down and ask designers to reflect on their relationship to the craft.
+Here the Design Matters host explores what it means to her in a visual essay.